physicsbb/BookOfPhysics/_sources/CondensedMatter/MATRL204.md

 m\frac{d\vec{v}}{dt} + q(\partial _t\vec{A}+(\vec{v}\cdot\nabla)\vec{A})&=-q\nabla V + q\nabla(\vec{v}\cdot\vec{A})) \\
 $$

-Recall that the convective derivative is to expose the chain rule in the partial derivative, a math trick, where
+Recall that the convective derivative is to expose the chain rule in the partial derivative, a math trick, where (be a little more careful and revisit again)

 $$